dolanmiu/Charting-Library---Angular-2.0-Seed-Project/README.md

 ## Questions and support

 If you have questions or get stuck using this project or the ChartIQ library, the dev support team can be reached through [dev@chartiq.com](mailto:dev@chartiq.com).

+## Contributing to this project

+If you wish to contribute to this project, fork it and send us a pull request.
+We'd love to see what it is you want to do with our charting tools!